Air New Zealand Board

-Ms Dawson is Chairman of Westpac New Zealand and a director of AIG Insurance New Zealand Limited, Beca Group Limited, and Meridian Energy Limited.
-Ms Dawson is a member of the University of Auckland Council, the Capital Investment Committee of the National Health Board and a Trustee of the National Maritime Museum.
+Ms Dawson is Chairman of Westpac New Zealand and a director of AIG Insurance New Zealand Limited, Meridian Energy Limited and World Sailing.
+Ms Dawson is a member of the University of Auckland Council, the Capital Investment Committee of the National Health Board.

 Ms Dawson was a partner of KPMG for 30 years, specialising in audit and risk advisory, and the Chair and Chief Executive of KPMG New Zealand from 2006 until 2011.

 Ms Dawson holds a Bachelor of Commerce from the University of Auckland.
 She is a Fellow of the New Zealand Institute of Chartered Accountants, a Fellow of the Institute of Directors in New Zealand, a Paul Harris Fellow, a North Shore Business Hall of Fame Laureate (2010) and named Chartered Accountant of the Year in 2011 by the New Zealand Institute of Chartered Accountants.

 Independent Non-Executive Director - Appointed 20 April 2020